daysofwonder/asmodeenet_sso_js/README.md

  * `success` callback.
 Optional, default: `callback_signin_success`, see above.
  * `error` callback.
 Optional, default: `callback_signin_error`, see above.
- * `width` of the popup.
+ * `width` of the popup or of the iframe.
 Optional, default: 475px.
-Only makes sense for the popup mode.
+Only makes sense for popup and iframe modes.
- * `height` of the popup.
+ * `height` of the popup or of the iframe.
 Optional, default: 500px.
-Only makes sense for the popup mode.
+Only makes sense for popup and iframe modes.

  All these parameters are optional.